Who we are

 Chair of Nottinghamshire Urban Wildlife Scheme

-Hello my name is Mike Spencer, I am a Trustee for Nottinghamshire Wildlife Trust.
+Hello my name is Mike Spencer, I am a Vice Chair of Trustees for Nottinghamshire Wildlife Trust.

 Committees: NWTTL (Nottinghamshire Wildlife Trust Trading Ltd) (Director), Resources and General Purposes Committee (RGPC), People and Wildlife (PAW), Finance Sub-Committee, Supporter Journey Working Group (Chair) and the Council